torosent/kube-azure-servicebus-autoscaler/README.md

 # kube-azure-servicebus-autoscaler

+:star2: This project is a fork of [kube-sqs-autoscaler](https://github.com/Wattpad/kube-sqs-autoscaler)

 Kubernetes pod autoscaler based on queue size in Azure Service Bus Queues.
 It periodically retrieves the number of messages in your queue and scales pods accordingly.

 ## Setting up